amdeguzm/Survey-Boat/README.txt

   Notes:

   2/8
-  - Uploaded notes on the servo.
+  - Uploaded notes about servo.
 Survey_boat.ino can collect and parse gps, depth, and imu data.
 It can also print this data to a file on a microSD.
 Each restart of the arduino creates a new file on the microSD.

   2/5